jgmalcolm/jgmalcolm.github.io/_posts/2016-09-02-surgical-subintern.md

   pressure points are relieved, joints are not extended, fingers are relaxed, breasts are not smashed, etc.

+- **Tie and spin gowns.** Before you scrub in, stand ready in the wings to help tie the scrub tech's or resident's gown and spin them.

+- **Streamline the prep.** Whatever you can do to help speed prep, do it.
+  Each institution and attending has their own preferences and protocols, but watch and learn to anticipate.
+Get the electric razor ready.
+Get tape to pick up stray hairs.
+When the resident reaches for the razor, you ready some tape.
+Soak some cotton in alcohol.
+Whatever you observe being doing routinely, get it primed.
+Tie the resident's gown and spin them.
+Prime the chloraprep sticks so when the resident is ready they are already soaking.
+  Get a kick bucket under the head for drip; consider tossing down a temporary blue towel over the Mayfield frame.
+I often wait to be the last person scrubbed in and in the mean time do everything I can to speed up the work of scrub tech and resident.
+Do everything you can to help setup and start prepping.
+Do everything you can to streamline their process.

 - **Do not contaminate anyone.** Do not contaminate yourself, but more importantly do not contaminate the attending, resident, or scrub tech.
 Watch what you touch.
 Don't back up; your back is not sterile.